sandialabs/chama/documentation/impact.rst

     7       S3      B      20
     8       S3      C      20

-Convert detection times to other impact metrics ...............................................
+Other impact metrics
+...............................................
 Depending on the information available from the simulation, detection time can be converted to other measures of impact, such as damage cost, extent of contamination, or ability to protect critical assets and populations.
 For example, if the cost of detecting scenario S1 at time 30 is $80,000, then the impact metric for that scenario can be translated from a detection time of 30 to a cost of $80,000.
-The data associated with impact is stored in a Pandas DataFrame with one column for time, 'T', and one column for each scenario (name specified by the user).
+The data associated with the new impact metric is stored in a Pandas DataFrame with one column for time, 'T', and one column for each scenario (name specified by the user).